Feeds:

 As Cardinals manager, Branch Rickey either was ahead of his time or hopelessly out of step with the times.
 Take your pick.
 Either way, Cardinals owner and president Sam Breadon decided Rickey no longer should be manager.

-One hundred years ago, on May 30, 1925, Breadon changed managers, replacing Rickey with Rogers Hornsby.
+On May 30, 1925, Breadon changed managers, replacing Rickey with Rogers Hornsby.
 Rickey remained with the club in a front-office role.

 The shakeup turned out to be good for the Cardinals.
 Player-manager Hornsby led them to their first National League pennant and World Series championship in 1926.
 Focused on baseball operations, vice president Rickey built the Cardinals into a perennial contender.